Ant2210/aqua-la-vista/README.md

 Once a search has taken place a list of events will appear in a new browser window //IS THAT CORRECT??

 ## **About**
-[IMAGE OF ABOUT PAGE]

 The about page includes information on each member of the team.

 ## **Blog**
-[BLOG PAGE ARTICLE]

 The blog includes articles on the benefits of wild swimming for socialisation, mental health and the alleviation of depression and anxiety.

-It also includes articles on credits we have given to people who have helped us

 ## **Contact**

-[CONTACT page image]

 The contact page includes a contact form for anyone who wants to get in touch.

 ### **Future Features**

-Aqua La Vista has grown in popularity and we are now looking to acquire sponsors with a company ethos of encouraging their staff to use the enjoyment of nature for exercise, socialization, and the alleviation of depression and anxiety.
-Once sponsors have been acquired we will set up an additional page that will highlight their business.

 Members area: The app will be updated to include an area for users to register and share their own wild swimming photos, as well as connect with other users.
 It will also provide information about water conditions, weather updates, emergency contacts, and safety precautions to ensure a safe wild swimming experience.

 ## **TESTING**

 validator testing  W3C Markup Validation Service CSS Validator - any others?

 ## **DEPLOYMENT**